 Photography is a form of art and a means of communication through a lens.
 Around 70% of the photo result depends on the quality or type of your lenses and matters a lot.
 There are thousands of different lens types in the market, each built for some specific purpose.

-It’s been a while that I opted for photography and since then I have changed many cameras and lenses for different experiences.
-However, in this review I shall specifically seek to elaborate the main characteristics and feature of the Tamron AF 70-300mm F/4-5.6 Di LD Macro lens, which is used for wildlife and sports photography.
+It’s been a while since I opted for photography, and I have changed many cameras and lenses for different experiences.
+However, in this review, I shall specifically seek to elaborate on the main characteristics and features of the Tamron AF 70-300mm F/4-5.6 Di LD Macro lens, which is used for wildlife and sports photography.

-The main key features of this lens include focal length of 70-300mm, maximum aperture: F/4-5.6, minimum aperture: F/32-45 and filter size: 62mm.
-It’s maximum focus distance is 0.95m and magnification ratio is 1:2.
+The main key features of this lens include a focal length of 70-300mm, maximum aperture: F/4-5.6, minimum aperture: F/32-45, and filter size: 62mm.
+Its maximum focus distance is 0.95m, and the magnification ratio is 1:2.
 Its length is 116.5mm and weighs 458 grams, which makes it easy for a photographer to carry it anywhere.
-By these features one comes to know that it is high image quality, compact and lightweight zoom lens.
+By these features, one comes to know that it is a high image quality, compact, and lightweight zoom lens.
 Di type lens is mostly used with digital SLR cameras and film cameras for videography.

 LD stands for Low dispersion glass.
 Elements 9/13 in this lens helps to reduce chromatic aberration and allows the tendency of light of different colors and variations to come to different points of focus at the image plane.

 As the apparent construction of the lens is concerned, it is a well-built tool and has a metal mount.
 There are two on/off switches on it for automatic and manual focus.
-In Autofocus camera focuses automatically whereas if one has to focus on a particular subject then manual switch is turned on, it requires the object to be placed at certain distance.
-But for telephoto lens, distance is not a problem for its user as it has internal focusing characteristic due to which it is convenient for bingers to use in learning a gradient filter or a polarizing filter.
-The outer layer of the lens has a rubber coverage that allows the photographer a strong grip.
+Autofocus camera focuses automatically, whereas if one has to focus on a particular subject, then a manual switch is turned on, it requires the object to be placed at a certain distance.
+But for the telephoto lens, distance is not a problem for its use as it has an internal focusing characteristic due to which it is convenient for bingers to use in learning a gradient filter or a polarizing filter.
+The outer layer of the lens has a rubber coverage that allows the photographer a secure grip.

-Many photographers are interested in adding the Bokeh effect and flare to their pictures for bringing variations in their style.
-It appeals the customers and makes picture look livelier.
+Many photographers are interested in adding the Bokeh effect and flare to their pictures to bring variations in their style.
+It appeals to the customers and makes the image look livelier.
 Telephoto lenses generally deliver the most beautiful bokeh.

 Mostly costumers want blurred background pictures and demand for removal of unnecessary things.
-If you need this characteristic in your photographs then this is the lens you should buy because the background blur of the Tamron 70-300 mm is really one of the best lens for this purpose.
+If you need this characteristic in your photographs, then this is the lens you should buy because the background blur of the Tamron 70-300 mm is one of the best lenses for this purpose.

-If there is a sharp contrast transition or a bright light source in the background, you can see a clear ring formed in the bokeh.
-Just like other lenses, Tamron is not sensitive to back lighting but if there is very bright light source shining directly into the lens, then it forms a small flare in the picture and makes it look good.
+If there is a sharp contrast transition or a bright light source in the background, you can see a bright ring formed in the bokeh.
+Just like other lenses, Tamron is not sensitive to backlighting, but if there is a very bright light source shining directly into the glass, then it forms a small flare in the picture and makes it look good.

-The resolution of this lens either expressed in lines or sensor height, is relatively good, practically across the board.
+The resolution of this lens, either expressed in lines or sensor height, is relatively good, practically across the board.
 As we know, everything good comes with its pros and cons.
-Pros include high sharpness, good resolution, good flare, inbuilt focusing, and low chromatic aberration and reasonable price.
+Advantages include high sharpness, excellent resolution, good flare, inbuilt focusing, and low chromatic aberration and reasonable price.